JulianKeller/dungeoncrawl/dungeoncrawl/issues/attributes-issues.md

 [35] - add controls to splash screen
 [36] - add image attribute for boss
 [37] - fix splash screen enter button
+[38] - Fix the tank as it runs off the screen